Mini Poppy the Unicorn – Free Crochet Pattern

 SC2tog (using invisible decrease method): Insert hook into front loop of the first stitch.
 Insert hook into front loop of second stitch.
 Yarn over.
 Draw through the first two loops on hook.
 Yarn over.
 Draw through both loops on hook.

-- Body, head, arms, and legs require stuffing.
-Stuff each piece as you work to ensure piece is completely filled.
-Do not add stuffing to the ears or horn.
+• Body, head, legs, arms, and horn require stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the ears.

 Body